 - New Cycles features: Denoising, Shadow catcher, and new Principled shader.
 Other improvements were made to Grease Pencil and Alembic.
 Support was also added for application templates.

-Blender 2.8 is the next phase in Blender’s development seeking to bring an improved viewport and a better workflow allowing artist to use Blender faster and easier.
-Currently, Blender 2.8 is still in development and will probably be released in late 2018 however.
+Blender 2.8 is the next phase in Blender’s development, seeking to bring an improved viewport and a better workflow, allowing artists to use Blender faster and easier.
+Currently, Blender 2.8 is in its beta phase of development, and will probably be released in 2019.
 You can find out more information by visiting the 2.8 webpage on blender.org or you can download test builds that can be found on Blender’s test build website.